IDontReallyCode/OptionsBacktesting/README.md

      - If an `Order` is executed, it is removed from the queue, and a `Trade` is created
      - If and `Order` is canceled because of lack of capital or margin, a feedback is sent to the strategy [TODO]
 3. Tell the `Account` to update based on the `Trade`s
-   - `Trade` shohuld also include the Margin change
+   - `Trade` should also include the Margin change
    - If the `Account` requires contiunuous update, the value of each position is updated and the total value in the account is updated.
 [TODO]
    - The margin also needs to be recalculated based on the underlying price.
-4. Update the strategy with the new candle, tell the strategy to update,
+4. Tell the `Strategy` to update,
-   - => return new orders, if any.
+   - return new orders, if any.
+5. Send the new `Order`'s from `Strategy` and send them to the `Dealer`
+   - This is when we check for margin impact
+6. Update the `Positions` values and the total portfolio values

 # Appendix